AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 ## View various properties and statuses of source and live copy {#properties}

-You can view the information and MSM-related statuses of live copy such as relationship, synchronization, rollouts, and more from the various areas of the AEM user interface.
+You can view the information and MSM-related statuses of live copy such as relationship, synchronization, rollouts, and more from the various areas of the [!DNL Experience Manager] user interface.

 The following two methods work for assets and folders:

 * Select live copy asset and find the information in its Properties page.
-* Select source folder and find the detailed information of each live copy from the Live Copy Console.
+* Select source folder and find the detailed information of each live copy from the [!UICONTROL Live Copy Console].

 >[!TIP]
 >